build-on-aws/content/posts/go-server-side-apis-tour/index.md

 - The default multiplexer
 - How to use functions to handle HTTP requests

-Let's start off with the fundamental building blocks - `ServeMux` and `Server` are
+Let's start off with the fundamental building blocks - `ServeMux` and `Server`

 ### `ServeMux` - HTTP multiplexer